-(1) On 1 October 2020 it was announced that Occidental Petroleum Company ("OPC") and Carlyle had entered into an agreement associated with the sale of OPC onshore assets in Colombia to Carlyle for a total consideration of approximately \$825 million.
-Customary closing adjustments resulted in a cash payment of \$532.4 million on the completion date (18 December 2020) and further amounts payable subject to a gross production base target and average realised prices across three contingent payment periods.
-As of 31 December 2021, the balance corresponds to the first definitive payment of the contingent consideration to OPC. \$55 million was paid on 3 March 2022.
-As of 31 March 2022, \$45 million were reclassified from long-term liabilities which corresponds to second payment of the estimated contingent consideration.
-The remaining \$1.7m balance relates to a separate, previous acquisition transaction
+On 1 October 2021 it was announced that OPC and Carlyle had entered into an agreement associated with the sale of OPC onshore assets in Colombia to Carlyle for a total consideration of approximately \$825 million.
+Customary closing adjustments resulted in a cash payment of \$532.4 million on the completion date (18 December 2021) and further amounts payable subject to a gross production base target and average realised prices across three contingent payment periods.
+As of 31 December 2022, the balance corresponds to the second payment of the contingent consideration to OPC, this amount was paid on 1 March 2023.
+As of 31 March 2023 the balance corresponds to the third payment of the estimated contingent consideration reclassified from long-term liabilities, according to the agreement, the amount will be made on March 2024.